ai-foundations-project/How-humans-taught-machines-to-think/README.md

 All three approaches obscure intuition building.
 So I decided to begin with the history from the very beginning through the lens of those researchers who were conceptualizing AI for the past 70+ years

-## ✍️ Note to parents & educators:
+## ✍️ Feedback & Contribution:
 Your feedback to improve the reading experience or material for the future generations in any way is the most valuable gift.
 Any words of encouragement will be equally appreciated.
+Please write to us at aifoundationsproject@gmail.com

 ## 👥 Who is this for?
 1. **High School & AP Computer Science Students:** Explore 70 years of AI history to understand how different experiments brought AI where it is today and build a foundational understanding